PhilG112/ToDoApp/README.md

-Experimenting with haskell and react
+Experimenting with haskell backend and purescript frontend